-Inflectional morphemes never change the grammatical category of a word.
+An inflectional morpheme never changes the grammatical category of a word.

 For example, both old and older are adjectives.
 The -er inflection simply creates a different version of the adjective (comparative).

 Derivational morphemes can change the grammatical category of a word.